trethore/jcefbuild/README.md

 the optional `targets` input to limit the matrix (e.g. `linux-amd64,windows-amd64`) or leave it as `all` to build every supported platform, and enable `publish_release` if you want the workflow to publish the resulting artifacts to a GitHub release.
-To produce a build for MacOS, you will need to specify your code signing information or remove the signing and notarization steps from the action workflows.
+Mac builds are produced unsigned by default.
+Set the `sign_macos` workflow input to `true` and provide the credentials below if you need signed and notarized artifacts.

-Required Actions Secrets for signing and notarization:
+Optional Actions Secrets for signing and notarization (required when `sign_macos=true`):

 +`APPLE_API_KEY_BASE64`: Your API key to access the Apple Notarization Service (in base64) +`APPLE_API_KEY_ISSUER`: UUID of issuer (can be found along with your generated key in Apple Dev Console)